 Point Amour Lighthouse: Near L'Anse Amour, Labrador, this Provincial Historic Site is the second tallest lighthouse in Canada.
 It was built in 1858 to aid the passage of ships between this country and Europe.
 An interpretation centre is on site and tours are also available.

-Rose Blanche Lighthouse: This granite lighthouse, dating back to 1871, was constructed on the site of a famous shipwreck, which was reimagined into a novel Ann and Seamus by author Kevin Major.
-In 1828, an Irish immigrant ship ran aground and broke apart during a raging storm.
-For three full days a 17-year-old girl named Ann Harvey saved passengers and crew by bravely ferrying them to land through fog and lashing wind in a 12-foot skiff.
+Rose Blanche Lighthouse: The southwest coast of Newfoundland is littered with shipwrecks dating from the early days of European exploration of North America.
+Most notably, in 1828, in the nearby community of Isle aux Morts, an Irish immigrant ship ran aground and broke apart during a raging storm.
+For three full days a 17-year-old girl named Ann Harvey, along with her Newfoundland dog Hairyman, saved passengers and crew by bravely ferrying them to land through fog and lashing wind in a 12-foot skiff.
+A string of lighthouses was constructed in the area in the 1870s, including the stone lighthouse at Rose Blanche built between 1871 and 1873.

 Locations of Lighthouses